DayneSorvisto/characteristic-function-library/README.md

 This repository corresponds to paper on the discrete-time Fourier transform and its use in data analysis.
 You can estimate the probability distribution of some data points and then compute a characteristic function.
 This function has many interesting statistical and mathematical properties.

+# Contributing

+If you use this code in a practical example of data analysis please create a PR and share the example.

 ## Usage

 To compute the characteristic function of a custom data distribution represented as a NumPy nd-array, follow these steps: